reallygoodprogrammer/LinearPL/README.md

 using a single clock, making it easier for the user to create more complex and interesting graphics from the particle system implementation in the library.
 These objects hold any type of `ParticleSys` implementation, including other SyncGrp and SeqGrp objects.

----

-### Future

-My original intention for this project was to create more types of particle systems within the library which I haven't done **yet**.
-With the time I had available, I instead decided to implement a linear particles system along with objects for grouping and syncing particle systems I create in the future.
-I have enjoyed working on this project and may come back and hopefully make it better.

 ### Licensing